 It’s important to keep in mind that none of these will be a “magic fix” when used in isolation.
 Alleviating bloating related to constipation is usually best accomplished with a multifactorial approach.
 So, try to incorporate as many of these techniques into your daily routine as possible.
 However, be kind to yourself and take it slow.
 The last thing you want to do is put MORE stress on yourself and then worsen the monster of bloating.
 If after trying out some — or all — of these tips you’re still feeling excessively bloated and uncomfortable, seek out the care of a gastroenterologist who can determine if you have a more specific and chronic gastrointestinal issue that is causing you to bloat.

-For more information on postpartum nutrition from Madison — including safe and effective weight loss, healing your body, and nutritional approaches to optimize breastmilk — check out our Postpartum Training Program.
+For more information on postpartum nutrition — including safe and effective weight loss, healing your body, and nutritional approaches to optimize breastmilk — check out our Postpartum Training Program.

 About the Author

 Madison Milmeister is a registered dietitian – and mother — who specializes in fertility and pregnancy nutrition.
 She holds an undergraduate degree in Nutrition Science and a master’s degree in Clinical Nutrition.
 She is currently completing a Master of Education at Columbia University with thesis work that highlights the important role of diet in human fertility.
 Madison loves working with and inspiring women to pursue peak health early on in their pregnancy journey because she wants to help create a healthier next generation, indefinitely.
 Her research and practice has led her to the motto, “A person’s health starts with the effort of their parents.”
 Have questions for Madison?
 Reach out to her at email@example.com.